 Culling - Good or Bad?

 Culling is understandably controversial among birders.
-In many cases a cull can be seen as necessary to protect struggling native birds, particularly when invasive birds are the ones to be eliminated.
+In many cases a cull can be seen as necessary to protect struggling native birds, particularly when invasive birds are to be eliminated.
 On the other hand, protests are often organized about the effectiveness and humaneness of different cull methods.
 This is especially critical when culling is being used as a short term solution instead of long term population management techniques.
 Wildlife organizations and government groups need to work together to find the best solutions to manage bird populations effectively, including whether or not culling is one technique to be considered.

 Also Known As: